 Profit from maximum variety thanks to variation within species.

 Optimization at its core.

-Enjoy assets with great topology, minimal transparency and controlled polygon count for fast renders and viewport performances.
+Enjoy assets with great topology and minimal transparency in several Levels of Detail as clumps or individual models for fast renders and viewport performances.

 Simulate the seasons.